nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 15-May-2023

+Posh-Git:

+- Quote types matter when configuring `$GitPromptSettings` properties.
+Open a quoted output with single quote `'`, use double-quotes for inner quotations `"`.
+- The Profile settings for powershell are stored in several places, but the one that impacts Post-Git for the current user is in '$env:homepath\Documents\PowerShell\profile.ps1'

 ## Wednesday 10-May-2023

 Added a GH Repo for a small project I started working on back in November.
 Updated the old default branch to 'main' (surprisingly easy).
 Added GH Actions to build and test, and enforce PR and Status checks prior to merging to main.